nakane1chome/development-utils/cxx_mmio_interface/README.md

 The generators assume an CMSIS-SVD definition of the registers.

-As the bulk of the class library is generated, the client code does not need alot of boilerplate.
+As the bulk of the class library is generated, the client code does not need a lot of boilerplate.
 Access is as simple as the structure method used by CMSIS device definitions.
 However, the base address is a template parameter.
 This has advantages and disadvantages.